So you have decided you want to start sending out email newsletters and promotions and you have chosen MailChimp as the tool to do it.

 Or if you want to subscribe more than one person at a time you can import a list via any of the methods below.

-You can only import lists of people who sign up at your website.
-No third party lists, prospects, lists that you scraped from websites, chambers of commerce lists, etc. It is illegal to send unsolicited email to random lists of people.
+You can only import lists of people who sign up at your website, MailChimp is very strict with the law.
+No third-party lists, prospects, lists that you scraped from websites, chambers of commerce lists, etc. It is illegal to send unsolicited email to random lists of people.

 That’s it, you have your basic list.
 If you want to create segmented or more complex lists, there is more on the MailChimp website here »